JoeTester1965/OpenCVCam/README.md

 pip3 install paho-mqtt
 ```

-Then install rest of what is needed here for camera processing and opencv inferenece
+Then install rest of what is needed here for camera processing and opencv inference

 ```console
 sudo apt-get update